Méwilo

-Méwilo is a 1987 French adventure video game by Coktel Vision.
+Méwilo is a French adventure video game developed and published by Coktel Vision.
+It was released in 1987 for the Amstrad CPC, Thomson TO7, and MS-DOS, then in 1988 for Amiga and Atari ST.

 Development

 It was the first game by Muriel Tramis who was designer and producer at Coktel Vision.
 It saw a new direction for the developer, which had previously released strategy games.
 Tramis "proposed to program a game that [she] thought totally original", which became Mewilo.
 The head of the Coktel Vision, Roland Oskian, allowed her to develop her own story, and she began work in 1986.
 Collaborating with Martiniquan créolité writer Patrick Chamoiseau the game was inspired by the Caribbean legend of jars of gold.
 It was graphic designed by Philippe Truca.
 The software was accompanied by a short story by Chamoiseau.

 Plot and gameplay

 Set in the town of Saint-Pierre, Martinique on May 7, 1902, the game takes place a day before Mount Pelée is set to erupt, causing catastrophic damage.
 The player is a parapsychologist called into town to investigate zombie sightings.